 Remember you’re not alone this results day and this is an exciting start to your professional life.
 We’ve created a guide filled with everything you need to know to put your mind at ease.
 You have plenty of options.
 Not only now, but also in the future, don’t panic!

-UK schools have witnessed exams being scrapped because of coronavirus and many pupils are uncertain about what this means for their futures.
+UK schools have witnessed exams being scrapped because of coronavirus, for the second consecutive year, and many pupils are uncertain about what this means for their futures.
 If you’re impacted by this then don’t worry.
-Final GCSE grades are being given on a fair basis and they will not hinder your future opportunities.
-Many pupils are wondering whether their GCSE exam results for 2020 will be treated as equal to previous years when applying for apprenticeships and college.
+Final GCSE grades will not hinder your future opportunities.
+Many pupils are wondering whether their GCSE exam results for 2021 will be treated as equal to previous years when applying for apprenticeships and college.
 Let us reassure you that they will.
 Employers and college admission teams recognise the hard work you’ve put in despite exam cancellations and will treat your grades as though you had sat the exams.

 How to get GCSE Results?